Warning for Miami-Dade Dog Owners: Protect Your Pet from Serious Respiratory Infection

 A recent increase in the number of Canine Infectious Respiratory Disease Complex cases across South Florida has one county warning dog owners to be on the lookout.

-Miami-Dade Animal Services is urging owners to help protect their pets from the spread of the virus with visits to their veterinarian, keeping dogs on current vaccine routines and avoiding dog parks or other areas with multiple dogs.
+Miami-Dade Animal Services is urging owners to help protect their pets from the spread of the virus by keeping dogs on current vaccine routines, avoiding dog parks or other areas with multiple dogs, and with visits to their veterinarian.

 MDAS is also suspending spay and neuter surgeries along with vaccinations and microchipping at its Wellness Clinic, owner surrender and offsite pet adoption events.